- (200g) Couscous

 Time Saver Tips

-You can prepare this salad in advance and keep it in the fridge until you're ready to eat it.
+You could try making this salad ahead to keep in the fridge until you're ready to eat it.

 Based on a single serving of 296g